andreasala98/nba-knowledge-graph/README.md

 # nba-knowledge-graph
-Knowledge Graph of the 2022 NBA Players and Teams
+Knowledge Graph of the NBA Players and Teams

+Made just for fun and still in development